IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    : This field indicates the total length, in octets, of all fields of this attribute, including the Type, Length, Extended-Type, and the "Value".
    : The Length MUST be at most 67 octets.
-That is, the maximum allowed length for the string in the value field is 64 octets.
+The maximum length is 67 octets to accommodate the maximum group ID of 64 octets plus one octet for type, one octet for length, and one octet for Extended-Length.

    Data Type
    : string ({{Section 3.5 of !RFC8044}})